MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-reports-performance.md

 As a rule of thumb, when deploying Power BI reports built on DirectQuery and live connection, try out what your end users will do in Power BI Desktop.
 If the report is slow to load in Power BI Desktop, it will almost certainly be slow to load in the service for your end users.

 ## DirectQuery best practices
-The following section describes general best practices for connecting via DirectQuery
+The following section describes general best practices for connecting via DirectQuery.

 ### DB design guidance
-- Push calculated columns and measures to the source where possible – the closer they are to the source, the higher the likelihood of performance
+- Push calculated columns and measures to the source where possible – the closer they are to the source, the higher the likelihood of performance.
 - Optimize!
 Understand the execution plans for your queries, add indices for commonly filtered columns, etc.

 ### Modelling guidance
-Start in the Power BI Desktop
+- Start in the Power BI Desktop.
-Avoid complex queries in Query Editor
+- Avoid complex queries in Query Editor.
-Do not use relative date filtering in the Query Editor Keep measures simple initially, and add complexity incrementally Avoid relationships on calculated columns and unique identifier columns Try setting “Assume Referential Integrity” on relationships – in many cases, this can significantly improve query performance General
+- Do not use relative date filtering in the Query Editor.
+- Keep measures simple initially, and add complexity incrementally.
+- Avoid relationships on calculated columns and unique identifier columns.
+- Try setting “Assume Referential Integrity” on relationships – in many cases, this can significantly improve query performance.

+### General
-Apply filters first
+- Apply filters first.
-Consider switching off interaction between visuals – this will reduce the query load when users cross-highlight Limit the number of visuals and the data per visuals, as described above Enabling row-level security can result in substantial changes in performance.
+- Consider switching off interaction between visuals – this will reduce the query load when users cross-highlight.
+- Limit the number of visuals and the data per visuals, as described above.
+- Enabling row-level security can result in substantial changes in performance.
 Be sure to test the different row-level security roles that your users will assume.
-Note that there are query-level timeouts enforced by the service to ensure that long-running queries cannot monopolize system resources.
+- Note that there are query-level time-outs enforced by the service to ensure that long-running queries cannot monopolize system resources.
 Queries that take longer than 225 seconds will time out and result in a visual-level error.

-For more guidance on optimizing data sources for DirectQuery, please consult the DirectQuery whitepaper.
-Understanding dashboards and query caches
+## Understanding dashboards and query caches
 Visuals pinned to dashboards are served by the query cache when the dashboard is loaded.
 Conversely, when visiting a report, the queries are made on-the-fly to the data source – either the Power BI service (in the case of import) or the data source that you specify (in the case of DirectQuery or live connection).

 > [!NOTE]